Observational properties of puffy disks: radiative GRMHD spectra of mildly sub-Eddington accretion

 The measurement of spin is impaired by the large Compton contributions, which is a known obstacle to the continuum fitting method and one of the reasons why only the strictly thermal dominated states can be effectively used to measure black hole spins, as pointed out by, e.g., \citet{Gierlinski2004,Done2006,McClintock2006,Middleton2006}.
 Only limited attempts have been made to extend the continuum fitting method towards modelling spectra with an appreciable power law component, e.g., \citet{Steiner2009}.

 In Tab.~\ref{tab:fits} we show the parameters of the best fits with uncertainties corresponding to 90\% confidence intervals.
 The classical disk models gravely overestimate the black hole spin, with respect to $a_* = 0$ that was assumed in the underlying GRRMHD simulation.
 This overestimate reflects the high temperatures in the puffy disk, seen in Fig.~\ref{fig:temp_profiles}.
 The mass accretion of the fitted models correspond to $\dot{m} \approx 0.4$ for low inclination and $\dot{m} \approx 0.1$ for large inclination (with $\dot{m}$ defined using the zero-spin efficiency convention from Eq.~\ref{eq:mdot}), i.e., the fitted $\dot M$ value is only equal to 2/3 and 1/6, respectively, of the true value in the simulation.
-The mismatch with respect to the true value of $\dot{m} = 0.6$ is explained by the increased disk efficiency at high black hole spin, while the variation with the inclination angle of the fitted mass accretion value by beaming/obscuration effects as well.
+The mismatch with respect to the true value of $\dot{m} = 0.6$ is explained by the increased disk efficiency at high black hole spin, while the variation of the fitted mass accretion rate with the inclination angle involves beaming/obscuration effects as well.